 The delicacy of the Jerónimos Monastery’s architecture will take you off your feet.
 Built in the Late Gothic Manueline Style, it’s a real gem of Portuguese architecture.
 It took a century to complete.

 Inside, you will find the coffin of Vasco da Gama (the Portuguese explorer who discovered the sea route to India).

 Last, but not least: don’t leave Belém before tasting the pastéis de nata (World-famous Portuguese egg tarts).
-Belém is their place of birth, although you’ll find them throughout Portugal, but even in former Portuguese colonies like: Macau and Brazil.
+Belém is their place of birth, although you’ll find them throughout Portugal, even in former Portuguese colonies like Macau and Brazil.

-Guest Post by Escape Hunter – the mysterious incognito/anonymous traveler solo traveler in his early 30’s who explores the World driven by curiosity, thirst for culture, love for freedom and diversity.
+Guest Post by Escape Hunter – the mysterious incognito/anonymous traveller solo traveler in his early 30’s who explores the World driven by curiosity, thirst for culture, love for freedom and diversity.